tcolombo/pyenv-boost/README.md

 Pyenv-Boost
 ===========

-A set of little plugins allonwing to simplify virtualenv operations :
+A set of little plugins allowing to simplify virtualenv operations :
 - creation of a new virtualenv with automatical installation of modules if `requirements.txt` file is present
 - automatic creation and update of the `requirements.txt` file
 - switch between virtualenvs on the same project